-Home | Prototype information on the branch | Modeling the Mopac's Bagnell Branch | The Rock Island in Missouri | Modeling the Rock Island | Freight cars on the layout | Buildings on the layout | Layout's Timeline and Recognition | Model railroad sites, railroad history, manufacturers and great music.
+Home | Prototype information on the branch | Modeling the Mopac's Bagnell Branch | The Rock Island in Missouri | Modeling the Rock Island | Freight cars on the layout | Buildings on the layout | Layout's Timeline and Recognition | Web sites, railroad history, great music & cream soda reviews.

 Missouri Pacific Railroad's Bagnell Branch

 One summer my father and I traveled the former Bagnell Branch and photographed and measured the 1881 depot at Olean and 1912 depot at Lohmann.
-The feed mills at Lohmann, Olean and Russellville were intact as well as a couple of railroad bridges.
-Since the line was abandoned in 1961 it wasn't too hard to follow the old right-of-way.
+The feed mills at Lohmann, Olean and Russellville were intact, as well as, a couple of railroad bridges.
+Since the line was abandoned in 1962 it wasn't too hard to follow the old right-of-way.
 My wife's family farm was 9 miles from Eldon so I was in the area during summers on family reunions and float trips down the Osage River.
 These trips gave me many of the ideas for trying to capture the the beautiful Ozark scenery that would be incorporated on the layout.

 Charlie Duckworth